GeorgesCoding/Chess/README.md

 - Legal moves are structured in terms of a set()
 	- If the space moved to is within the set, the move is valid.
-  - Because all the legal moves of the piece are computed and compiled together, to test move validity, you need to check if the space the piece moved to is within this list.
+  - All the legal moves of the piece are computed and compiled together, s0 to test move validity, you need to check if the space the piece moved to is within this list.
   - When testing for membership, lists have [O(n) efficiency while sets have O(1)](https://wiki.python.org/moin/TimeComplexity), making sets more faster.
   - Furthermore, values don't need to be accessed, only a check for membership.
   - Lastly sets ensure unique elements due to their properties, allowing for fewer checks and thus making sets the ideal choice.